omkarfadtare965/Practical_data_science/README.md

 - Multi-class classification is a supervised learning task, so you must provide your classifier model with examples to correctly learn how to classify product reviews into the respective sentiment classes.
 You can use the review text as the input feature for model training and assign sentiment labels to train the model.
 Sentiment classes are typically represented as integer values during model training, such as 1 for positive sentiment, 0 for neutral sentiment, and -1 for negative sentiment.

 ## Data ingestion and Exploration:
--  ___`Data ingestion:`___ It is the process of bringing data from various sources, such as databases, files, or websites, into a system where it can be used.
+-  ___`Data ingestion`___ is the process of bringing data from various sources, such as databases, files, or websites, into a system where it can be used.
 Think of it like gathering ingredients in your kitchen before cooking a meal.
 - Imagine your e-commerce company is collecting customer feedback from multiple online channels, including social media, support centre calls, emails, mobile apps, and website data.
 - To accomplish this, you need a flexible and scalable repository capable of storing different file formats, including structured data like CSV files and unstructured data like support centre call audio files.
 Additionally, it should dynamically scale storage capacity as new data streams in.
 Cloud-based data lakes provide a solution to this problem.
-- ___`Data lake:`___ It is a centralized and secure repository that can store, discover, and share virtually any amount and type of data.
+- ___`Data lake`___ is a centralized and secure repository that can store, discover, and share virtually any amount and type of data.
 Data can be ingested into a data lake in its raw format without prior transformation.
 Whether it's structured relational data in CSV or TSV file formats, semi-structured data like JSON or XML files, or unstructured data such as images, audio, and media files, it can all be ingested.
 Additionally, you can ingest streaming data such as continuous log file feeds or social media channel feeds into your data lake.
 - Effective governance is indeed crucial for managing a data lake, especially given the continuous influx of new data.
 Implementing mechanisms for discovering and cataloguing incoming data helps ensure that the data lake remains organized, accessible, and compliant with regulatory and organizational standards.
 This governance framework also facilitates efficient data utilization, enhances data quality, and supports data analytics and decision-making processes within an organization.
 Cloud services facilitate scalable storage, automated data ingestion, robust security and compliance measures, advanced analytics capabilities, cost efficiency, and seamless integration with machine learning, all crucial for effectively managing a data lake.
 - There are three types of storage technologies used in computer systems and data storage solutions:
-  > ___`File storage:`___ This is a storage technology that organizes data as individual files stored in a hierarchical directory structure, similar to how files are organized on personal computers or file servers.
+  > ___`File storage`___ is a storage technology that organizes data as individual files stored in a hierarchical directory structure, similar to how files are organized on personal computers or file servers.
 File storage is suitable for structured and semi-structured data such as documents, spreadsheets, multimedia files, and application data.

-  > ___`Block storage:`___ This is a storage technology that manages data as individual blocks or chunks at the disk level, accessed using block-level protocols such as SCSI (small computer system interface) or Fibre Channel.
+  > ___`Block storage`___ is a storage technology that manages data as individual blocks or chunks at the disk level, accessed using block-level protocols such as SCSI (small computer system interface) or Fibre Channel.
 It is commonly used in storage area networks (SANs).

-  > ___`Object storage:`___ This is a storage architecture that manages data as objects, each consisting of data, metadata (information that describes the object), and a unique identifier.
+  > ___`Object storage`___ is a storage architecture that manages data as objects, each consisting of data, metadata (information that describes the object), and a unique identifier.
 Object storage is suitable for scalable and distributed storage of unstructured data like images, videos, backups, and log files.
 - Amazon S3 is commonly used as the underlying object storage for data lakes due to its durability, availability, and scalability.
 It allows ingestion of vast amounts of data, ranging from small datasets to exabytes.
 AWS provides tools and services that ensure data lakes built on Amazon S3 are secure, compliant with regulations, and auditable.
 This includes features like access control, encryption, data governance, and compliance certifications.
 - Amazon S3 serves as a centralized repository in data lakes, facilitating easy access and analysis of data for data warehousing analytics.
 This involves analyzing large volumes of structured data to derive insights and support decision-making.
 It also supports integration with machine learning tools for extracting deeper insights, identifying patterns, and making predictions based on business requirements.
 - Data lakes and data warehouses are indeed different technologies with distinct architectures and purposes.
 Data lakes are designed for storing vast amounts of raw and unstructured data, enabling flexible data exploration and analysis.
 In contrast, data warehouses are optimized for querying and analyzing structured data to support business intelligence and reporting.